vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 Chairmanship of Shrijut Arabindo Ghose, where it was.

-* We are indebted for the bulk of the contents of the next 8 Pages to the closely-reasoned document published by th©- Nationalist Leaders soon after the break-up of the Congress.
+* We are indebted for the bulk of the contents of the next 8 Pages to the closely-reasoned document published by th©###Nationalist Leaders soon after the break-up of the Congress.

 TILAK AND THE CONGRESS — II 167

-decided that the NationaUsts should prevent the at- tempted retrogression of the Congress by all Constitu- tional means even by opposing the election of the Pre- sident, if necessary ; and a letter was written to the Congress Secretaries requesting them to make arrange- ments for dividing the house, if need be, on every con- tested proposition, including that of election of the President.
+decided that the NationaUsts should prevent the at###tempted retrogression of the Congress by all Constitu###tional means even by opposing the election of the Pre###sident, if necessary ; and a letter was written to the
+Congress Secretaries requesting them to make arrange###ments for dividing the house, if need be, on every con###tested proposition, including that of election of the
+President.

-In the meanwhile, a press-note was issued by the Re- ception Committee to the effect that the statement that certain resolutions adopted in 1906 were omitted from the Congress Programme prepared by the Surat Recep- tion Committee was wholly unfounded ; but the draft resolutions themselves were still with-held from the public ; on the morning of the 25th December, Mr.
+In the meanwhile, a press-note was issued by the Re###ception Committee to the effect that the statement that certain resolutions adopted in 1906 were omitted from the Congress Programme prepared by the Surat Recep###tion Committee was wholly unfounded ; but the draft resolutions themselves were still with-held from the public ; on the morning of the 25th December, Mr.
-Tilak happened to get a copy of the draft of the propos- ed Constitution of the Congress prepared by the Hon.
+Tilak happened to get a copy of the draft of the propos###ed Constitution of the Congress prepared by the Hon.
 Mr. Gokhale.
 In this draft, the object of the Congress was thus stated : " The Indian National Congress has for its ultimate goal, the attainment by India of Self-Government similar to that enjoyed by the other members of the British Empire.
-Mr. Tilak, addressing a meeting of the Delegates the same morn- ing, at the Congress Camp, explained how this Consti- tution was devised to exclude the Nationalists from the Congress by making the acceptance of this new creed an indispensable condition of the Congress membership.
+Mr. Tilak, addressing a meeting of the Delegates the same morn###ing, at the Congress Camp, explained how this Consti###tution was devised to exclude the Nationalists from the
+Congress by making the acceptance of this new creed an indispensable condition of the Congress membership.
-Mr. Tilak further stated in plain terms, that if they were assured that no sliding back of the Congress would be attempted, the opposition to the election of the Pre- sident would be withdrawn.
+Mr. Tilak further stated in plain terms, that if they were assured that no sliding back of the Congress would be attempted, the opposition to the election of the Pre###sident would be withdrawn.
 The Delegates at the meeting were asked to sign a letter to Dr. Ghose re-

 l68 LOKAMANYA TILAK

-questing him to take up the four old resolutions for re- affirmation.
+questing him to take up the four old resolutions for re###affirmation.

-Lala Lajpat Rai who arrived at Surat on the morn- ing of 25th, saw Messrs.
-Tilak and Khaparde in the afternoon and intimated to them his intention to ar- range for a Committee of a few leading Delegates from each side to settle the question in dispute.
+Lala Lajpat Rai who arrived at Surat on the morn###ing of 25th, saw Messrs.
+Tilak and Khaparde in the afternoon and intimated to them his intention to ar###range for a Committee of a few leading Delegates from each side to settle the question in dispute.
 Messrs.
 Tilak and Khaparde having agreed, he went to Mr.
 Gokhale to arrange for the Committee if possible ; and Messrs.
-Tilak and Khaparde returned to the Nationa- list Conference which was held that evening.
-At this Conference, a Nationalist Committee consisting of one Nationalist Delegate from each Province was appointed to earry on the negotiations with the other side ; and it was decided that if the Nationalist Committee failed to obtain any assurance from the responsible Congress Officials about status quo being maintained, the Nationa- lists should begin their opposition from the election of the President.
-For the retrogression of the Congress was a serious step, not to be decided upon by a bare accidental majority of any party either in the Subjects' Committee or in the whole Congress as then constitu- ted, and the usual acceptance of the President would have under such circumstances greatly weakened the point and force of the opposition.
-No kind of intima- tion was received from Lala Lajpat Rai on the night of the 25th, or the morning of the 26th December re- garding the proposal of a joint Committee of reconcili- ation proposed by him, nor was a copy of the draft reso- lutions supplied to Mr. Tilak or any delegates to enable them to judge if sliding back from the old position was really intended.
+Tilak and Khaparde returned to the Nationa###list Conference which was held that evening.
+At this Conference, a Nationalist Committee consisting of one Nationalist Delegate from each Province was appointed to earry on the negotiations with the other side ; and it was decided that if the Nationalist Committee failed to obtain any assurance from the responsible Congress Officials about status quo being maintained, the Nationa###lists should begin their opposition from the election of the President.
+For the retrogression of the Congress was a serious step, not to be decided upon by a bare accidental majority of any party either in the Subjects' Committee or in the whole Congress as then constitu###ted, and the usual acceptance of the President would have under such circumstances greatly weakened the point and force of the opposition.
+No kind of intima###tion was received from Lala Lajpat Rai on the night of the 25th, or the morning of the 26th December re###garding the proposal of a joint Committee of reconcili###ation proposed by him, nor was a copy of the draft reso###lutions supplied to Mr. Tilak or any delegates to enable them to judge if sliding back from the old position was really intended.